Global Water Point

 Recommended Price $500

-Help us bring water points to the people who need it the most.
+Help us bring the life-saving gift of clean water to the children and families who need it most.

 World Vision determines the type of water point to provide in a community based on an assessment of what will be most sustainable, cost-effective and based on the available water sources.
 Types of water points may include a water kiosk in a community, a hand-pump well, or a solar-powered system.
 The water may be provided through a borehole drilled by a drilling rig.
 Or, it may be provided by a water source such as a protected spring and then a piped water system running into a community.
 Each water system is either protected or treated to ensure it is safe for users to drink.